 All payments below €30 will be subject to this exemption.
-We estimate that around 50% of all online transactions will fall under this exemption.
+We estimate that approximately 50% of all online transactions will fall under this exemption.

-However, this exemptions will not be valid if the total amount attempted on the card since the last authentication is higher than €100 or more than five transactions have been attempted on the card since the last authentication.
+However, these exemptions will not be valid if the total amount debited on the card since the last authentication is greater than €100, or if more than five transactions have been carried out on the card since the last authentication.

 Fixed amount subscriptions

-Low risk / Transaction Risk Analysis
+Low risk payments / Risk analysis